ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

 lower bound as the 2.5th percentile and the upper bound as the 97.5th.)
-Because the beta distribution is the conjugate of the binomial distribution, we can then use an easy-to-calculate `beta-binomial <https://en.wikipedia.org/wiki/Beta-binomial_distribution>`_ as the distribution of our number of events.
+Because the beta distribution is the conjugate of the binomial distribution, we can then use an easy-to-calculate `beta-binomial <https://en.wikipedia.org/wiki/Beta-binomial_distribution>`_ as the distribution of the number of events when there is not a bug.

 Finally, we must specify a distribution in the case where there is a bug/error in the simulation.